These 4 rivers are the best whitewater kayaking rivers in Norway. You have to visit them.

 The Ula River (Rondane National Park)

-The Store Ula is probably one of the most epic rivers out there, to be honest – to be very very honest!
+Ula is probably one of the best whitewater kayaking rivers in Norway!
 This river runs through the Rondane National Park and cascades all the way down until it finally flows into the Lagan River near the town of Otta (voted the ugliest town in Norway).

 Check out this highlight video of me paddling in both New Zealand and Norway